Shadow in each Archetype

 As such, he is more focused on the result of his creation rather than on the creator himself.

 But if we talk about their nature, the ruler and the creator share a lot in common.
-This is because both of them seeks to create a thing of enduring value.
+This is because both of them seek to create a thing of enduring value.
 Even when the ruler values his power more, still he seeks something that solidifies his authority.

 The difference lies in how they perceive their vision.
 The creator creates a vision for the vision itself to be enduring, regardless of power and prestige.

-If we look at the life of Van Gogh, we will see that a few things that outlines why he is a perfect example of the creator archetype and how shadows manifested during his lifetime.
+If we look at the life of Van Gogh, we will see that a few things that outline why he is a perfect example of the creator archetype and how shadows manifested during his lifetime.

 First, Van Gogh sought nothing but perfection in his works.
 Although he wasn’t really regarded with honor and fame during his lifetime, it is clear how Van Gogh settled for nothing less than perfect.